Clarkb2UofM/Clarkb2UofM.github.io/README.md

 3. Enter ``` YourUserName.github.io ``` into the repository name field (where YourUserName is your username on GitHub).

-Naming your repository in this way let's Github know that you want to create a website from this repository.
+Naming your repository in this way lets Github know that you want to create a website from this repository.

 4. Click the checkbox next to **'Add a README file'**.
 5. Click the **'Create repository'** button at the bottom of your screen.

-Your repository is now setup and ready for use.
+Your repository is now set up and ready for use.

 ---